Lona/Lona/README.md

 `bundle && bundle exec pod install`

-Open LonaStudio.xcworkspace and build in Xcode 9 on Sierra+.
+Open LonaStudio.xcworkspace and build in Xcode 9.3+ on High Sierra+.
 If there are warnings (e.g. about converting to Swift 4) you can ignore them.

 > It will build on El Capitan, but it likely won't be usable.
 The changes needed to make are small, if anybody wants to add support.